Article Overview: Living in Alaska, Moving to Alaska

 In fact, data from the U.S. Census Bureau shows that the poverty rate in Alaska is higher than the national average, with 13.4% of residents living in poverty compared to the national average of 11.8%.

-It’s no secret that Alaska has some of the most ferocious mosquitoes in the world, with a species called the “Alaska mosquito” that is known for its aggressive biting habits.
+Alaska has some of the most ferocious mosquitoes in the world with a species called the “Alaska mosquito” that is known for its particularly aggressive biting habits.

 According to statistics from the Alaska Department of Health and Social Services, the state is home to over 20 different species of mosquitoes, with the Alaska mosquito being the most prevalent.

-Some refer to mosquitoes as the state’s official bird, given their ubiquity and ability to survive in harsh environments.
+Some folks joke that mosquitoes are the state’s official bird, given their ubiquity and ability to survive in harsh environments.

 These blood-sucking insects are most active during the warmer months of the year, typically from May to September.

-Despite their small size, mosquitoes can be a big problem in Alaska, particularly for outdoor enthusiasts and those who live in rural areas.
-The constant buzzing and biting can be annoying, and in some cases, mosquitoes can even transmit diseases such as West Nile virus and malaria.
+The constant buzzing and biting can be downright maddening, and in some cases, mosquitoes can even transmit diseases such as West Nile virus and malaria.

 Retiring in Alaska FAQ